|12 – 13 inches

 With their rich history and origins as a versatile companion breed, it’s no surprise that Cavalier King Charles Spaniels are high on the popularity list.
 They can live just about anywhere, whether it’s a small apartment or a roomy homestead.
 While they are generally docile and calm, Cavaliers require a lot of their owner’s time and are very prone to separation anxiety if left alone too long.
 They enjoy being lapdogs, yet they also love to play and have fun.
 If you’re looking for a companion dog that is moderately energetic, Cavalier King Charles Spaniels can be an excellent choice.

-- Temperament & Intelligence of the Cavalier King Charles Spaniel
+- What Are the Pros & Cons of Owning a Cavalier King Charles Spaniel?